Thank you for subscribing

-The top 11 tourist attractions to visit in Melbourne
+The top tourist attractions to see in Melbourne

-Melbourne is one of Australia’s favourite tourist destinations, with more than 35 million visitors travelling to the city every year, and it’s easy to see why.
+Melbourne is one of Australia’s favourite tourist destinations, with more than 30 million visitors travelling to the city every year.

-From world class museums and galleries, to historical attractions, shopping experiences, amusement parks and natural wonders, Melbourne has a little bit to offer everyone from families, couples and solo travellers.
+From world-class museums and galleries, to historical attractions, shopping experiences, amusement parks, natural wonders, and exciting day trips, Melbourne has a little bit to offer everyone from families, couples and solo travellers.

-Even beyond the city’s principal attractions (most of which are open almost every day of the year) there are tonnes of free things to do, hit musicals and festivals to enjoy.
+Even beyond the city’s principal attractions (most of which are open almost every day of the year) there are tonnes of free things to do, hit musicals to see, and festivals to enjoy.

 Queen Victoria Markets

 These historic markets have been around since 1878, though markets had been operating on the site for some time before that.
-Strolling through the deli hall, fruit sheds or meat and seafood hall you’ll be hit with plethora sounds, sights and smells as vendors hawk their goods.
-Many offer samples as well, not to mention great deals on their products – you’ll be hard pressed to find a better bargain or produce across the city.
+The market’s 12 historic sheds have been restored in recent years.
+Strolling through the deli hall, fruit sheds, or meat and seafood hall, you’ll be hit with a plethora of sounds, sights and smells as vendors hawk their goods.
+Many offer samples as well, not to mention great deals on their products.
+You’ll be hard pressed to find better bargains or produce across the city.

-You can also find everything from clothes to homewares and souvenirs in the E through L Sheds next to Peel Street.
+There are also clothes, homewares and souvenirs in the E to L Sheds next to Peel Street.
 Make sure you try a börek, bratwurst or hot jam doughnut before leaving.

 Luna Park